snap-one/docs-driverworks-xml/source/includes/50_connections_xml/_71-autobind.md

-## number
+## autobind

-`<number></number>`
+`<autobind></autobind>`

 ### Parent

-[`<port>`][1]
+[`<class>`][1]

-The number XML element defines the port identification value for a single port for the class used by the  connection.
-If the class is TCP or UDP then there may be a ports section.
-This includes the IP Port number for the network connection.
+The autobind XML element, when set to True, marks this class as needed to be autobound.
+If an idautobind is provided then this class will be connected on that binding.
+Otherwise, it will be connected on the first connection in the project providing this class.

 ### Example

 In the example, a single serial connection is defined using the class name of TCP.
-It has a single port defined: 8750.
+Its autobind XML element is set to True.

 ```xml